6 Best Lunch Set Promos in Singapore (2026) — From $22 Bistro Sets to $98 Steakhouse Tasting Menus

 Pick your target restaurant first, then work backwards on the booking platform:

-• Walk-in OK: Lokal, Saveur Far East Plaza
+• Walk-in OK: Atlas Coffeehouse, Saveur Far East Plaza

 • 1-2 days ahead: Saveur Ion Orchard, Origin Grill